 In my second position, I jumped into the world of digital marketing while still utilizing my passion for writing.
 For two years, I worked in digital marketing at the Marcus Jewish Community Center of Atlanta, a community center that caters to over 60,000 people a year of all ages from all walks of life.
 As part of my role, I created and distributed several external emails per week, including five monthly newsletters.
 There are several brands within the agency such as preschool, day camp, fitness and wellness, arts and culture, teen programming, family programs, etc. that each have their own tone and audience I was responsible for imitating in copy I produce for their emails and their websites.
 I also led the charge on creating content marketing articles for our website, writing about our camps and fitness programs.
 I also learned Photoshop, and designed email layouts for two major programs areas to be used as their newsletters.
 Additionally, I wrote the CEO’s message for our yearly program guide, which aims to inform members of everything happening at the MJCCA and entice them to get involved in our programs.

-My journey in life led me back to the Atlanta Jewish Times, where I currently manage online content and serve as a staff writer.
-I work with social media, email marketing, and our website.
+My journey in life led me back to the Atlanta Jewish Times, where I managed online content and served as a staff writer.
+I worked with social media, email marketing, and the WordPress website.
 During my first month on the job, I increased reach on Facebook by 87%, engagement by 260%, and likes by 530% using social media best practices.
-I also started creating stories for our Instagram, and added a Link In Bio to Instagram in order to bring traffic to our website through a previously underutilized source; in the first week, I kept the Link in Bio click through rate at 27.2%; it has stayed consistently at around 30% since.
+I also started creating stories for Instagram, and added a Link In Bio to Instagram in order to bring traffic to the website through a previously underutilized source; in the first week, I kept the Link in Bio click through rate at 27.2%; it stayed consistently at around 30%.
 In addition, I created a video using Promo encouraging people to vote in our Best Of Jewish Atlanta contest.
-Every week, I format and post stories from our newspaper for a digital format; I am responsible for organizing these on the front page of our website, also.
+Every week, I formatted and posted stories from our newspaper for a digital format; I was responsible for organizing these on the front page of our website, also.
 In my first month on the job, I increased website page views from 165,000 to 191,000 and kept page views consistently at or just below 200,000 since my second month on the job.
-On the email marketing front, I use Mailchimp to send three weekly eblasts to 6,000 subscribers.
-I increased our average average open rate from 28.3% to 32.7% and average click through rates from 7.7% to 9.1% during my first three months on the job.
+On the email marketing front, I used Mailchimp to send three weekly eBlasts to 6,000 subscribers.
+I increased our average open rate from 28.3% to 32.7% and average click through rates from 7.7% to 9.1% during my first three months on the job.

 While working full time, I also dedicated some volunteer work to Odyssey, an online publication designed to help young writers build a portfolio.
 In addition to writing a piece of my own every week, I also edited five articles a week on average, formatted and posted them to the website, and gave constructive feedback to my writers.